-After La La Land’s hype and my increasingly interest in jazz music, I’ve decided to talk about five incredible films I’ve seen over the last two years that are just too good to be left in the dark.
-You can find several movies about jazz out there, but since we’re talking about the golden era from the 50’s, nothing more interesting than watching movies that were made at that time, specially when we throw Paul Newman or Frank Sinatra into the mix.
-Not only that, these films are also known for their excellent soundtrack, which we’ll also talk about it here:
+After La La Land’s hype and my increasing interest in jazz music, I’ve decided to talk about five incredible films I’ve seen over the last two years that are just too good to be left in the dark.
+You can find several movies about jazz out there, but since we’re talking about the golden era from the ’50s, nothing more interesting than watching movies that were made at that time, especially when we throw Paul Newman or Frank Sinatra into the mix.
+Not only that, but these films are also known for their excellent soundtrack, which we’ll also talk about it here:

 Young Man With A Horn (1950) by Michael Curtiz

 From the same director of Casablanca, Young Man With A Horn is a movie I just can’t get enough with it.
 Staring Kirk Douglas and Doris Gray, the film tells the story of a little kid who learns how to play the trumpet after watching a jazz band play throughout his youth.
-When he becomes older, he goes to New York to try his chance in the big city, but his reputation takes a risk when he falls in love for a rich femme fatale.
-More than a love story featuring a lot of jazz, Young Man With A Horn isn’t afraid of going to dark places, making jazz a love and a curse for Kirk Dougla’s character, who is brilliantly played by the actor.
+When he becomes older, he goes to New York to try his chance in the big city, but his reputation takes a risk when he falls in love with a rich femme fatale.
+More than a love story featuring a lot of jazz, Young Man With A Horn isn’t afraid of going to dark places, making jazz a love and a curse for Kirk Douglas’ character, who is brilliantly played by the actor.
 The film has also an amazing soundtrack composed by Doris Day and Harry James.

 Paris Blues (1961) by Martin Ritt